AnindyaMajumder/Online-Journal-Publishing-Platform/README.md

 ## 📝 Overview

 The **Online Journal Publishing Platform** is a full-stack web application designed to enable users to create, publish, and manage journal entries.
 The platform supports rich-text formatting and robust user authentication mechanisms.
-It integrates cutting-edge frontend and backend technologies to deliver an efficient and scalable user experience.
-This project is open for **open-source collaboration**, encouraging developers to contribute and enhance its capabilities.
+It integrates cutting-edge front-end and back-end technologies to deliver an efficient and scalable user experience.
+This project is now open for **open-source collaboration**.
 📌 **This project was developed as part of a university course project.**

 ---